Rays vs. Rangers MLB Betting Odds, Trends & Prediction

 Texas Rangers DFS SPIN

-The Rangers improved to 40-48 after defeating the Rangers yesterday.
-Corey Seager went 1-3 with two runs batted in.
-The Rangers look for consecutive victories on Saturday as they will send Andrew Heaney to the mound.
+The Rangers improved to 41-48 after defeating the Rangers yesterday.
+Corey Seager went 2-4 to lead the Rangers to victory.
+The Rangers look for their third consecutive victory on Sunday.

 Rays vs. Rangers MLB Betting Trends